+The BBB Governement bonds are Italian debt.

-Ratings are within the limits of the asset management mandate, except for one BBB- corporate bond's duration at Q4 2020 for which the Management has approved a dispensation to the Asset Manager to hold the security in the portfolio.
+Ratings are within the limits of the asset management mandate, except for one corporate issuer in the (lower than) BBB+ category, where the exposure at end of 2020 represents more than 1.5% of the portfolio.

 The credit risk is monitored through the monthly asset reports received from the asset manager.